 The Good, the Bad and the Ugly of SBA

-The main reason Amazon rolled out SBA was to stay competitive and benefit the consumer.
+The main reason Amazon rolled out SBA was to stay competitive and benefit the consumer, and to disrupt FBA reprice method.
 There are already concerns as to how MGP will be determined and what type of products will be accepted.

 If your goal is to sell-out inventory, SBA may be the most effective fulfillment method for you.
 However, SBA is not the best service for brand owners who sell on Amazon and on other marketplaces.